Appforge-lab/Vise.css/README.md

 **Vise:** A lightweight, minimal and mature vanilla CSS framework built with care.
 ## Quick Demo

-- For a quick showcase check our [demo page](http://appforgelab.com/vise/).
+- For a quick showcase checkout our [demo page](http://appforgelab.com/vise/).

 - A preview of a navigation-bar code using Vise.